CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 ### 4.1.5 Batch Processing with Transactions

 Transaction provides a way to notify publisher the successful delivery of a message to a queue on RabbitMQ.
 To begin a transaction, client sends a **`TX.Select`** request, and server will respond a **`TX.SelectOk`** indicating that the transaction is started.
-Then publisher can start sending one or more messages, and server may repond **`Basic.Return`** if a message is unroutable, then the publisher will decide what to do for this transaction.
+Then publisher can start sending one or more messages, and server may respond **`Basic.Return`** if a message is unroutable, then the publisher will decide what to do for this transaction.

 Transactions are explicitly committed or rollbacked using **`TX.Commit`** and **`TX.Rollback`**.
 Such transactions in RabbitMQ are atomic, which means that unless all messages are processed, client won't receive **`TX.CommitOk`** which indicates that a transaction is committed.
 Transaction in RabbitMQ only impact messages delivered to the same queue, and it may decrease performance of publisher, since publishers will have to wait a bit longer for the transaction to commit or rollback.